-Please note that the next available internship will run from January to March 2014 and the deadline for applications is 5pm on 9th December 2013.
-Interviews will be held on 17th December.
+Please note that the next available internship will run from July-August 2015 and the deadline for applications will be Monday 25th May 5pm 2015.
+Interviews will be held on 1st June 2015.

 EDUCATION AT THE WALLACE COLLECTION

 The Education Department was founded in October 1998.
-It consists of the Head of Education, two Education Officers, a public programmes assistant and an Administrator.
-The Education Department is part of the Collections Department.
+It consists of the Head of Education, two Education Officers, a School and Group Co-ordinator and an Assistant.
+The Education Department is part of the Public Engagement Department.